FavoriteLoadingAdd to My Ireland | My Ireland

 The stone typically used, usually limestone with granite also common, is more angular in shape than the farmer built walls and thus it is possible to make a more stable wall by carefully choosing the right stones and cutting or chipping them to size while the wall is being built.

-Stone masons will tell you that a properly made vertical coping of this kind creates a wall that is very stable indeed.
+Stone masons will tell you that a properly made vertical coping creates a wall that is very stable indeed.
 As they worked those building the walls tended to set aside stones suitable for the top coping.
 They still do this today.

 Sometimes the top layer is of very narrow stones flat stones, In the areas where you see this type of wall there is invariably local stone which either naturally occurs as or breaks easily into shale and flags.
 These stones are also commonly used as flooring in houses or on pathways and availability is the main reason it is used in walls.